karlyanelson/zoogcast/src/posts/2018-03-07-date-with-a-vampire.md

 Even though Valentine's Day has come and gone, we're still celebrating love (and Kayla's birthday) here on the ZoogCast.
-Snuggle up close as we talk about self-love, Spy Kids, Degrassi The Next Generation (it goes there!), and most importantly, mom's going on dates with vampires.
+Snuggle up close as we talk about self-love, Spy Kids, Degrassi The Next Generation (it goes there!), and most importantly, moms going on dates with vampires.